deionizedoatmeal/archdots/README.md

 - [ly](https://github.com/cylgom/ly) (display manager)
 - grub, mkinitcpio and sudo (specific configs needed for encryption and of my scripts)
 # installation scripts:
-- installing archlinux with sane* defaults, and a LVM on LUKS encryption scheme
+- installing archlinux with "sane" defaults, and a LVM on LUKS encryption scheme
 - installing pacman, aur, github, python and rust packages
 - installing a fork of i3-gaps with rounded window borders
 - installing polybar
 - installing fonts, cloning repos and doing some housekeeping
 - moving config files and scripts into neccesary locations
 - editing .desktop files to include font logos
-* acording to me lol
 # functionality scripts:
 - wrapper for launching and killng spotifyd and spotify-tui simulataneously
 - volume adjustment w/ dunst notification
 - backlight adjustment w/ dunst notification
 - toggling dpms (screen saver display power off power saving thingy)
 - a gaps 'paper' mode to be used in conjuction with i3-gaps
 - toggling redshift & displaying redshift status in polybar
 - displaying bluetooth device status and radio status in polybar
 - displaying cpu frequency in polybar
 - displaying power profile in polybar
 - using rofi to change power usage profile
 - using rofi to exit session, lock, reboot
 - using rofi to connect to bluetooth devices and toggle radios